sudo-KING/HaveIbnPWND/README.md

 Brought To You BY: sudo_KING

-This Script is simple, you input a user, an email address, a domain name, or you're able see all breaches on https://haveibeenpwned.com
+This Script is simple, you input a user, an email address, or a domain name. the script checks HaveI for pastebin releases, breaches and you're able see all the breaches hosted on https://haveibeenpwned.com

 Happy Hunting!